johnnycyberseed/ibm-zk/pages/ISPF___Utility Selection___Data Set Utility.md

 -
 - # Common Tasks
 	- ## Allocate a new dataset
-		- in `Other Partitioned, Sequential or VSAM Data set:` logseq.order-list-type:: number
+		- `Other Partitioned, Sequential or VSAM Data Set:` — name a data set that has the characteristics of the data set you want to allocate logseq.order-list-type:: number
+			- e.g. for a PDS, find another PDS and put that name here
+		- `Option ===>` _
+		  logseq.order-list-type:: number